 Final report (2017-2019).

 In this project the HELCOM priorities are met by assuring that the quality of the phytoplankton data is high enough to evaluate effects of eutrophication, changes in biodiversity and long-term trends.
 This data is for example crucial for the work with the EU Water Frame Directive.

-The project will be carried out in 2014-2016 as continuation to the ongoing HELCOM PEG project for 2011-2013.
+The project will be carried out in 2017-2019 as a continuation to the ongoing HELCOM PEG project for 2014-2016.
 More specific timetable: